Intrinsic slays marathon demons to end on season high

 “Finally, I feel like the marathon distance is something that I can race.

-“I’m writing this a few days post-race, still wearing the finishers smile on my face.
+“I’m writing this a few days post-race, still wearing the finishers’ smile on my face.
 Is it the result?
 Fifth place is good but I’ve always got ambitions of placing higher.
 Is it the time?
 Three hours and 13 minutes certainly gave my marathon demons a run for their money and I’m happy with that.
-But it’s my performance that I’m most proud of and the confidence the race will give me going forward.
+But it’s my performance that I’m most proud of.
+And the confidence the race will give me going forward.

 “My previous marathon experiences have pretty much all followed a distinct trend – run the first half too hard then suffer from mile 20 onwards.
-Beachy Head 2014, Bristol 2 Bath 2015, Snowdonia 2018 all followed this script and have resulted in tears, St Johns Ambulance, more tears, capitulations and even more tears.
+Beachy Head 2014, Bristol 2 Bath 2015, Snowdonia 2018 all followed this script and resulted in tears, St Johns Ambulance, more tears, capitulations and even more tears.

 “So this time I was determined not to let history repeat itself.
 I did my best to run within myself over the first half marathon, relaxed into it after the first mile and allowed runners to come past me without giving chase.